Current events, international affairs, government, and American history are a few of Kelley's prime interests.

 It certainly appears if any state actually seceded from the United States, and perhaps also became the new Switzerland, as Evans would hope, it would probably be California.
 So, in the coming years, much more may be heard about California’s possible secession from the US.
-In fact, Californians will vote on the issue by referendum in the spring of 2019.
 If you live in California, how will you vote?

 By the way, source material for this story comes from Marcus Ruiz Evans’ book, California’s Next Century 2.0: Economic Renaissance (2012), as well as various articles regarding California in Wikipedia and the website, www.yescalifornia.org.

 Evans talks about his book and why California should secede from the US.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.